kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

-# Causal Analysis of PM 2.5 Air Quality in Los Angeles During Quarantine using CausalImpact and BSTS
+# Causal Analysis of the Impact of a Public Health Emergency on PM 2.5 Air Quality in Los Angeles during COVID-19

 With the recent COVID-19 pandemic, the implementation of quarantine and social distancing by various governments created a ripple of effects that affect cities all around the world.
 The key driver behind this was the halting of economic activity which brought about a big crunch in the global economy.
-In the early phase of the COVID-19 crisis, the media reported that [the carbon emissions in China was reduced drastically](https://www.nytimes.com/2020/02/26/climate/nyt-climate-newsletter-coronavirus.html) in mid Feb 2020.
+In the early phase of the COVID-19 pandemic, the media reported that [the carbon emissions in China was reduced drastically](https://www.nytimes.com/2020/02/26/climate/nyt-climate-newsletter-coronavirus.html) in mid Feb 2020.
 This gave me an idea as I wanted to try out some time series analysis on air quality in certain cities with the implementation of a city-wide quarantine measure.

-In this article, I will be assessing the air quality of Los Angeles city and the impact of the quarantine.
+In this article, I will be assessing the air quality of Los Angeles and the impact of the measures taken as part of the public health emergency declared in LA County with relation to COVID-19.
 The following points frame my analysis:
 - The type of air quality used for this analysis is the PM2.5, which stands for atmospheric particulate matter with a diameter of less than 2.5 micrometers.
-- The implementation of the quarantine will be perceived as an "intervention".
+- The implementation of the public health emergency will be perceived as an "intervention".
 The date of this intervention will be explained in more detail.
 - Los Angeles was chosen because it is such an iconic city that is typically bustling with activity.
 It is also known for its traffic congestion which I postulate to be a contributing factor to the PM 2.5 levels.
-- The air quality data will be aggregated by calendar week
+- The air quality data will be aggregated by calendar weeks.

-## Data Source
+## Data Sources

 The data for this was taken from [The World Air Quality Project](https://aqicn.org/city/losangeles/los-angeles-north-main-street/).
-The particular data measurement point is at North Main Street, which is pretty central in terms of Los Angeles.
+The particular data measurement point is at North Main Street, which is pretty central within Los Angeles.

 <p align="center">
     <img src=../img/aqicn_la.png>